Mrs. Jennifer Hartenburg

 Founder, Chair of the Board, Instructor of History, Writing & Literature.

 Published writer and classroom teacher, Jen Hartenburg holds a bachelor of arts in English Literature and a master of arts in Education from Biola University where she remains a perpetual member of the Torrey Honors Institute.
 She began teaching literature and writing in 1997 and helped pilot an interactive online program for high school students through Biola University beginning in 2000.
 She has been offering summer writing camps and classes in the Houston area since 2015, and she is an Accomplished Instructor with the Institute for Excellence in Writing.
 Her educational approach continues to be informed and refined by the living stream of Christian tradition, the classical liberal arts heritage, and the writings of folks such as Charlotte Mason, Jacques Maritain, C.S.
 Lewis, and Sofia Cavalletti.
 A homeschool parent/teacher of two, Jen also enjoys hiking, dancing, drinking tea, listening to the rain, and writing.
 Her poetry and creative non-fiction have appeared or are forthcoming in literary journals including Rattle: Poets Respond, Weber—The Contemporary West, The Saint Katherine Review, The Other Journal, Dappled Things, and The Christian Century.
 Jen is continually rediscovering the power of word and world to startle and heal us with beauty.

-For the 2020-21 academic year, Mrs. Hartenburg will be offering the following writing and literature classes through BHSC: All Things Fun & Fascinating (grades 4–6), Basic Reports & Essays (grades 5–7), Upper School Essay Writing (grades 7 and up), and Writing & Literature (grades 8–12).
+For the 2020-21 academic year, Mrs. Hartenburg will be offering the following writing and literature classes through BHSC: Ancient History-Based Writing Lessons (grades 4–6), Writing—Essay Basics (grades 7 and up), and English Literature & Composition (grades 8–12).